isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-decorate-a-stairwell/index.md

 ###  **Q1.
 What Are Some Tips for Small Stairwells?**

 For small stairwells, it's essential to keep the decor minimal and space-efficient.
-Use [light-colored paint](https://pestpolicy.com/how-to-paint-a-stairwell/) or wallpaper to make the area appear more open.
+Use [light-colored paint](https://pestpolicy.com/how-to-paint-a-stairwell/)or wallpaper to make the area appear more open.
 Mirrors can also create an illusion of a larger space.
 Opt for slim-profile furniture or built-in storage solutions to maximize functionality without overwhelming the area.

 ###  **Q2.
 How Can I Enhance Safety in the Stairwell?**